henrikhorluck/tdt4140-washlists/README.md

 ```

 ### Prerequisits
-We assume that you have version of `node` >= 12 installed, and that the Node package manager, `npm`, is in your PATH.
+We assume that you have a version of `node` >= 12 installed, and that the Node package manager, `npm`, is in your PATH.
 You can install Node from their [website](https://nodejs.org).

 ### Install dependencies